Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 Gum care is one of the more undervalued elements of oral hygiene.
 Without good gum care, cavities and tooth decay become a huge risk - and this can seriously impact your oral hygiene.
 Corsodyl is a daily fluoride toothpaste clinically proven to help stop and prevent bleeding gums, so we were eager to have someone test the product who suffers from this.

 Our tester suffers from gum inflammation and occasional bleeding but she was also keen to try a whitening toothpaste to remove surface stains without making the condition worse.
 "I enjoyed using this toothpaste," she tells us.
-"The formula felt gentle and non-abrasive on my teeth, meaning it didn't give me any gum irritation either during brushing or afterward.
+"The formula felt gentle and non-abrasive on my teeth, meaning it didn't give me any gum irritation either during brushing or afterwards.
 While I did find the taste to be mild, it's more salty than sweet and there was a slight tang to the toothpaste that meant it didn't feel as fresh as others I've used in the past."

 After three weeks of using this toothpaste, our tester notices her inflamed gums felt calmer and her teeth were slightly brighter.
 Although we wouldn't advise expecting miracles on the whitening front, this is a great option for anyone with sensitive gums that wants to give their smile a boost.
 However, it'll be best to increase how often you visit the dentist if you're concerned about gum disease before trying home remedies.